sandhyakumari445/Azure_MLOps/README.md

-# Gemstone Price Prediction - Utkarsh Gaikwad
+# Gemstone Price Prediction - Sandhya Kumari

 ### Introduction About the Data :